 I have discovered that high quality and in-depth study is the foundation of knowledge.
 You don’t want to waste any learning time.
 So, here is a list of what you need to learn and how to get it.
 First, I list learning goals; secondly, the resources.

 - Know the best camera mode to shoot in for your work (in the end, you’ll be happy to learn that includes fully automated mode).

 - Learn what you can do with natural and artificial light.

-- Understand lenses and be able to see in your mind’s eye what each can do for your image.
+- Understand lenses and see in your mind’s eye what each can do.